Annual Reports to

 years ago.
 To me that just shows that you cannot teach an old dog new

 philosophy.
-Perhaps Brooke should write next year's letter to see if the next
+Perhaps Brooke should write next year's letter to see if the next canine generation has learned new tricks or still believes

-philosophy.
-My philosophy evolved a lot when I was younger but has been steady
+in that same old philosophy.
+My philosophy evolved a lot when I was younger but

-an old human can learn new philosophy.
+does not, even an old human can learn new philosophy.

 Learning new